 Please think carefully about the information you present in your answers.
 Don't repeat content across questions on the same entry form, and use numerical data wherever possible to illustrate your achievements and the impact your work has had.

 If there is a conflict of interest between entrants and judges, judges will not score that entry/category.

 How will we know you have received our submission?

 You will receive an email letting you know that it has been received.
 You can edit your submission at any time up until the entry deadline by logging in to your account before the entry deadline of 28 March.

 When will the shortlist be announced?

-The shortlist will be announced week commencing 16 May.
+The shortlist will be announced the week commencing 20 May.
 Finalists will be notified by email and announcements will also be made on our social media channels.